Nikola Tesla: On society

 Tesla is widely considered by his biographers to have been a humanist in philosophical outlook.
-This did not preclude Tesla, like many of his era, from becoming a proponent of an imposed selective breeding version of eugenics.

-Tesla expressed the belief that human "pity" had come to interfere with the natural "ruthless workings of nature".
+He expressed the belief that human "pity" had come to interfere with the natural "ruthless workings of nature".
 Though his argumentation did not depend on a concept of a "master race" or the inherent superiority of one person over another, he advocated for eugenics.
-In a 1937 interview he stated:

-In 1926, Tesla commented on the ills of the social subservience of women and the struggle of women toward gender equality, and indicated that humanity's future would be run by "Queen Bees".
+In 1926, Tesla commented on the ills of the social subservience of women and the struggle of women for gender equality.
+He indicated that humanity's future would be run by "Queen Bees".
 He believed that women would become the dominant sex in the future.

-Tesla made predictions about the relevant issues of a post-World War I environment in a printed article entitled "Science and Discovery are the great Forces which will lead to the Consummation of the War" (20 December 1914).
-Tesla believed that the League of Nations was not a remedy for the times and issues.
+He made predictions about the relevant issues of a post-World War I environment in an article entitled "Science and Discovery are the great Forces which will lead to the Consummation of the War" (20 December 1914).

 On religion

-Tesla was raised an Orthodox Christian.
+Tesla was raised in the faith of the Eastern Orthodox Church.
 Later in life he did not consider himself to be a "believer in the orthodox sense", said he opposed religious fanaticism, and said "Buddhism and Christianity are the greatest religions both in number of disciples and in importance."
 He also said "To me, the universe is simply a great machine which never came into being and never will end" and "what we call 'soul' or 'spirit,' is nothing more than the sum of the functionings of the body.
 When this functioning ceases, the 'soul' or the 'spirit' ceases likewise."

 Literary works

 Tesla wrote a number of books and articles for magazines and journals.
 Among his books are My Inventions: The Autobiography of Nikola Tesla, compiled and edited by Ben Johnston in 1983 from a series of 1919 magazine articles by Tesla which were republished in 1977; The Fantastic Inventions of Nikola Tesla (1993), compiled and edited by David Hatcher Childress; and The Tesla Papers.

-Many of Tesla's writings are freely available online, including the article "The Problem of Increasing Human Energy", published in The Century Magazine in 1900, and the article "Experiments with Alternate Currents of High Potential and High Frequency", published in his book Inventions, Researches and Writings of Nikola Tesla.
+Many of his writings are freely available online, including the article "The Problem of Increasing Human Energy", published in The Century Magazine in 1900, and the article "Experiments with Alternate Currents of High Potential and High Frequency", published in his book Inventions, Researches and Writings of Nikola Tesla.

-Legacy and honors
+Legacy

-Tesla's legacy has endured in books, films, radio, TV, music, live theater, comics, and video games.
-The impact of the technologies invented or envisioned by Tesla is a recurring theme in several types of science fiction.